Deforestation

 To help protect the Cerrado, Aldi UK has signed the Statement of Support to the Cerrado Manifesto.
 By signing, we have agreed to work with local and international supply chain actors to support the development of soy production in a way that avoids deforestation and native vegetation loss.
 This includes encouraging agriculture in areas that are already deforested rather than continuing to convert primary rainforest.

-Soy production in Europe
+Soy Production In Europe

 In 2021, the Aldi South Group became a member of Donau Soja.
 This is part of our international approach to work with other stakeholders on industry-wide solutions for deforestation-free soy production.